A complete derived invariant and silting theory for graded gentle algebras: Introduction

-The second application of Theorem \ref{Thm:existence_of_siltingA} is to give a complete derived invariant for graded gentle algebras.
-This invariant is given in terms of their geometric surface models.
-By the equivalences in \cite{HKK17} and \cite{LP20} this then also gives a derived invariant for partially wrapped Fukaya categories of graded surfaces with stops.
+The first application of Theorem~\ref{Thm:1.1introduction} is to give a complete invariant for triangle equivalences of partially wrapped Fukaya categories of graded surfaces with stops in terms of their geometric surface models.
+This confirms a conjecture in \cite{LP20}, where the invariant was first given.
+We do this by working with the derived categories of the associated graded gentle algebras and their surface models.

 Classifying algebras up to derived equivalence is a difficult task.
-Even for small classes of algebras that are closed under derived equivalence, this is difficult and often additional information such as geometric invariants is necessary such as in the case of ungraded gentle algebras and Brauer graph algebras, see for example \cite{APS19, O19, OZ}.
-More precisely, in the case of ungraded gentle algebras, using the surface model of their derived category described in \cite{OPS18}, a complete derived invariant is described in \cite{APS19,O19}.
+Even for small classes of algebras that are closed under derived equivalence, this is difficult and often additional information such as geometric invariants is necessary such as in the case of ungraded gentle algebras and Brauer graph algebras, see, for example, \cite{Am, AG, APS19, O19, OZ}.
+In the case of ungraded gentle algebras, using the surface model of their derived category described in \cite{OPS18}, a complete derived invariant is described in \cite{APS19,O19}.
 In the case of graded gentle algebras while partial results exist \cite{HKK17, LP20}, the construction of a complete derived invariant is still open.
-More precisely, building on \cite{HKK17}, for general graded gentle algebras, a sufficient condition for two algebras to be derived equivalent is given in \cite{LP20} in terms of winding numbers of curves.
+More precisely, building on \cite{HKK17}, for general graded gentle algebras, a sufficient condition for two algebras to be derived equivalent is given in \cite{LP20} in terms of winding numbers of simple closed curves.
 However, the converse is still open and is conjectured to be true in \cite[Remark 3.19]{LP20}.

-We show that the conjecture holds by showing the following results.
+The second result of our paper is to confirm the conjecture by showing the following result.